Telecominfraproject/openlan-cgw/README.md

 ## Redis
 fast in-memory DB that CGW uses to store all needed runtime information (InfraGroup assigned CGW id, remote CGW info - IP, gRPC port etc)
 # Building
+*NOTE:* The following target builds CGW and also starts up required services with default config and params
 ```console
 $ make all
 ```